philgoood84/PokerHandEvaluator/cpp/README.md

 `[1, 7452]` with the strongest hands (Royal straight flush) returning 1, the second strongest hands (King high straight flush) returning 2, and the weakest hands returning 7462.

+As a result, a lower return value indicates a stronger hand.

 Both the input and output is identical to the Cactus Kev's evaluator.